jab/bidict/docs/other-bidict-types.rst

     OrderedBidict([(-1, 1), ('UPDATED', 2), (-3, 3)])

-When the value associated with the key ``2`` in the non-:class:`Ordered <bidict.OrderedBidict>` bidict ``b`` was changed, the corresponding item stays in place in the forward mapping, but moves to the end of the inverse mapping.
+When the value associated with the key ``2`` in the non-ordered bidict ``b`` was changed, the corresponding item stays in place in the forward mapping, but moves to the end of the inverse mapping.
-Since non-:class:`Ordered <bidict.OrderedBidict>` :class:`~bidict.bidict`\s
+Since non-ordered bidicts
 provide weaker ordering guarantees
 (which allows for a more efficient implementation), it's possible to see behavior like in the example above after certain sequences of mutations.

-That said, if you depend on preserving insertion order, a non-:class:`Ordered <bidict.OrderedBidict>` bidict may be sufficient if:
+That said, if you depend on preserving insertion order, a non-ordered bidict may be sufficient if:

-* you're never mutating it, or
+* you'll never mutate it
+  (in which case, use a :class:`~bidict.frozenbidict`),
+  or:

-* you're only mutating by removing and/or adding whole new items, never changing just the key or value of an existing item, or
+* you only mutate by removing and/or adding whole new items, never changing just the key or value of an existing item,
+  or:

 * you're only changing existing items in the forward direction (i.e. changing values by key, rather than changing keys by value),